scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 - Fund open, not closed software (and convince the NRF to do the same!)
 - Apply lessons from SP to your work
-  1. Test code
+  1. Test research code
   2. Executable papers (AKA automate everything)
-  3. Collaborate widely
+  3. Collaborate widely, credit all those involved
   4. Insist on open code & data (reviewing and publishing)